 Does it feel like your furnace is taking much longer to heat your home than it used to?
 Are you constantly turning up the thermostate?
 You might assume there is an issue with the furnace itself, but sometimes that is not the case.
 Restricted airflow in your entire heating system could be the problem.
 When your heating system cannot circulate the hot air in your house properly, it will effect the comfort level and your furnace’s efficiency.
-Gatt Heating Ltd. in Edmonton shares some advice on what could be restricting air flow and causing these issues.
+Here are some things that could be restricting air flow and causing these issues.

 Your ducts are leaking.

 According to Energy Star, a typical house will lose about 20-30 percent of the warmed air that moves through the duct system due to leaks, holes and poorly connected ducts.
 Leaky or unsealed ducts will result in higher energy bills and difficulty keeping the house comfortable, no matter how much you’re cranking up the thermostat.

 Here are some tell-tale signs you have an issue with your ducting:

 – You’ve noticed a spike in your utility bills